History of Unix: 1990s

+An industry analyst said in 1989 that despite OSF and UI's fierce rivalry, "Two Unixes are a lot better than 225 — which is what we have had until now".
 The Unix wars continued into the 1990s, but turned out to be less of a threat than originally thought: AT&T and Sun went their own ways after System V.4, while OSF/1's schedule slipped behind.

 By 1993, most commercial vendors changed their variants of Unix to be based on System V with many BSD features added.
 The creation of the Common Open Software Environment (COSE) initiative that year, by the major players in Unix, marked the end of the most notorious phase of the Unix wars, and was followed by the merger of UI and OSF in 1994.
 The new combined entity retained the OSF name and stopped work on OSF/1.
 By that time the only vendor using it was Digital Equipment Corporation, which continued its own development, rebranding their product Digital UNIX in early 1995.

 POSIX became the unifying standard for Unix systems (and some other operating systems).

 Meanwhile, the BSD world saw its own developments.
 The group at Berkeley moved its operating system toward POSIX compliance and released a stripped-down version of its networking code, supposedly without any code that was the property of AT&T. In 1991, a group of BSD developers (Donn Seeley, Mike Karels, Bill Jolitz, and Trent Hein) left the University of California to found Berkeley Software Design, Inc. (BSDi), which sold a fully functional commercial version of BSD Unix for the Intel platform, which they advertised as free of AT&T code.
 They ran into legal trouble when AT&T's Unix subsidiary sued BSDi for copyright infringement and various other charges in relation to BSD; subsequently, the University of California countersued.

 Shortly after it was founded, Bill Jolitz left BSDi to pursue distribution of 386BSD, the free software ancestor of FreeBSD, OpenBSD, and NetBSD.

 In 1991, USL and Novell teamed up to develop a version of System 4 for i386 and i486 computers that would combine TCP/IP and Novell's IPX/SPX networking protocols, called the Destiny Project.
-They formed the Univel subsidiary as a jointly owned company to develop, market, and support the product, which was given the official name UnixWare (aka SRV4.2) and was sold as Univel UnixWare 1.0 that same year.
-Shortly after Univel released UnixWare 1.0 produced, AT&T sold USL and it's share of Univel to Novell meaning Novell now owned all of AT&T's rights to Unix.
+They formed the Univel subsidiary as a jointly owned company to develop, market, and support the product, which was given the official name UnixWare (aka SVR4.2) and was sold as Univel UnixWare 1.0 that same year.
+Shortly after Univel released UnixWare 1.0 produced, AT&T sold USL and its share of Univel to Novell meaning Novell now owned all of AT&T's rights to Unix.
 Dennis Ritchie likened this sale to the Biblical story of Esau selling his birthright for the mess of pottage.
 Novell tried to use the fact that UnixWare combined both TCP/IP and NetWare networking technologies as a marketing tool against Windows NT, but their core markets suffered considerably.
 It also quickly settled the court battles with BSDi and Berkeley.